You can travel to Tartu in four different ways: car, bus, train or plane.

 b) Getting to Tartu by busThe trip from Tallinn to Tartu takes around 2.5 hours, with buses leaving Tallinn every half an hour or so from 5:40 to 23:59.
 On the hour, every hour from 7:00 to 20:00 comfortable Lux Express buses depart on the Tartu-Tallinn-Tartu route.
-You can use power outlets, free WiFi, listen to music or watch movies and enjoy free hot drinks such as tea, coffee and cocoa.
+You can use power outlets, free WiFi, listen to music or watch movies and enjoy free hot drinks such as tea, coffee, and cocoa.
 All Lux Express buses stop at Tallinn Airport in both directions.
 Find tickets and times at www.tpilet.ee and www.luxexpress.eu.

 There are also international bus connections with Rīga in Latvia and St Petersburg, Moscow and Pechory in Russia.
 More information: www.luxexpress.eu and other carriers www.eurolines.com or www.ecolines.net.

-Eight times a day you can take a train between Tallinn and Tartu.
+c) Getting to Tartu by trainYou can take a train between Tallinn and Tartu eight times a day.
 Fast, comfortable diesel trains take you to your destination in two hours.
 All trains offer free WiFi.
 The line to Valga also provides opportunities for connections to Rīga.
 For more information and schedules see www.elron.ee and www.pv.lv/en.
 Another international route is Tallinn-St Petersburg-Moscow, operated by AS GoRail.